hesther/templatecorr/README.md

 Extract the archived file `data.tar.gz` if you have not already done so, go to the `scripts` folder  and run the scripts in consecutive order (from 01 to 05).
 To reproduce the exact results from the manuscript, run script 01, 03, 04 and 05 with the templatecorr_nocan environment, and script 02 with the templatecorr environment.
 Since the canonicalization functionality is now per default used in the C++ rdchiral package, non-canonical templates can otherwise not be obtained easily.

+### AiZynthFinder models

+AiZynthFinder template and policy model files are available in the folder `aizynthfinder_models` for the canonical-corrected template sets of this study (USPTO-50k and USPTO-460k).

 ### Contact

 For questions, feedback, concerns or wishes, contact Esther at eheid@mit.edu.